openactive-archive/activity-list-old/README.md

 Terms in the list have been assigned a UUID to generate a unique identifier.
 The URIs for each terms are [Patterned URIs](http://patterns.dataincubator.org/book/patterned-uris.html) that combine these UUIDs with a common prefix:

 E.g. Fencing has been assigned a UUID of `92808e60-820c-4ee2-89ec-ea8d99d3f528`.
-It's URI is `http://openactive.io/activity-list/#92808e60-820c-4ee2-89ec-ea8d99d3f528`
+It's URI is `http://openactive.io/activity-list#92808e60-820c-4ee2-89ec-ea8d99d3f528`

 ### JSON-LD

-The [JSON-LD version of the list](https://www.openactive.io/activity-list/activity-list.jsonld) provides a simple JSON version of the list that conforms to the [JSON-LD](https://www.w3.org/TR/json-ld/) specification.
+The [JSON-LD version of the list](https://openactive.io/activity-list/activity-list.jsonld) provides a simple JSON version of the list that conforms to the [JSON-LD](https://www.w3.org/TR/json-ld/) specification.

+The JSON-LD version of this controlled vocabulary SHOULD be retrieved frequently using an HTTP GET and cached within an application, to ensure that the most up-to-date version is displayed to the user, while also protecting against network failure when accessing the underlying resource.
+To access this controlled vocabulary the application MUST GET the URL `"https://openactive.io/activity-list/activity-list.jsonld"` (note there is no www in the URL) which does not require a specific `Accept` header, and is cached via CDN.
+The controlled vocabulary is also available via a GET of the URL `"https://openactive.io/activity-list"` using an `Accept` header of `application/ld+json`, for completeness, however this shorter URL MUST NOT be used in production.

 ## Publication process